Entrenamiento

 As energy demands decrease due to reduced training, managing carbohydrate intake becomes critical.
 The goal is to maximize muscle and liver glycogen stores without promoting unwanted weight gain.

-This involves adjusting the amount of carbohydrates according to the intensity and remaining training volume, with a focus on complex, low-glycemic carbohydrates to promote sustained energy release.
+This involves adjusting the amount of carbohydrates according to the intensity and remaining training volume, with a focus on complex and low glycemic index carbohydrates to promote a sustained release of energy.

 Importance of proteins